 Claremont Graduate University participates in the federal Perkins Loan Program and the federal Stafford Student Loan Program.
 These funds are available based on financial need as determined by the federal guidelines.
 For students who do not qualify for the need-based programs, other loan sources are available, including the federal Unsubsidized Stafford Student Loan and Grad Plus Loans.

-To apply for loans, fill out a FAFSA. online.
+To apply for loans, fill out a FAFSA.
 Call the Teacher Education Department at 909/621-8076 if you are unsure which year to fill out.

 If you would like individual financial counseling to see how all of the above programs can work together to help you finance your passion to teach, please contact the Teacher Education Department.
 Schedule a personalized financial aid assessment.